Johnson County, Kansas Border Troubles

 The horrible massacre at Lawrence aroused the citizens of Kansas to renew efforts on behalf of the Union and the defense of their firesides.
 The Fifteenth Regiment of Calvary was raised immediately after the Lawrence raid.
 Charles R. Jennison, the notorious jayhawker who had been Colonel of the Seventh Regiment, was appointed Colonel of the Fifteenth.
 George H. Hoyt, a notorious Red Leg, was commissioned Lieutenant-Colonel, and John M. Laing, Major.
 This regiment was composed principally of veteran soldiers, veteran red-legs, and veteran jayhawkers, imbued with an intense hatred of the rebellion, brave even to recklessness, and animated with a spirit to avenge the great and peculiar wrongs of Kansas.

-Quantrill and his men raided Olathe again on October 24–25, 1864, when Confederate Major General Sterling Price, with a force of 10,000 men, passed through on their retreat south.
+Quantrill and his men raided Olathe again on October 24–25, 1864, when Confederate Major General Sterling Price passed through with a force of 10,000 men on their retreat south.
 Later, General Price and his men were defeated at Mine Creek.

 During the remainder of the war, the border was amply protected.
 One of the steps taken was the enrollment and arming of the State militia.
 The Thirteenth Regiment, consisting of 500 men, was raised in Johnson County.
-The duties of the militia, although arduous, were cheerfully performed and produced a sense of security and protection that could not have been well otherwise obtained.
-Being citizens of the county, they were protecting their own and their neighbors’ homes.
+Although arduous, the duties of the militia were cheerfully performed and produced a sense of security and protection that could not have been well otherwise obtained.
+As county citizens, they were protecting their own and their neighbors’ homes.
 This regiment distinguished itself in 1864, fighting General Sterling Price’s army when on its famous raid.

 Also See: